 Our work helps sound the alarm.
 We have a long track record of tracking simmering issues before they hit crisis point.
 We were one of the first media outlets to report on the crisis in Darfur in 2003; and the first to flag that malaria was becoming resistant to the Artemisin drug in 2009.
 We warned the international community that Boko Haram would become a serious threat to security in West Africa as early as 2009, and reported on the impending 2011 famine in Somalia months before it hit mainstream news.
 We flagged discrimination against Myanmar’s Rohingya people since 2008, years before the tensions escalated into violent clashes, which displaced tens of thousands of people.

 Our reporting keeps the aid industry accountable.
-In 2015, funding for UN emergency appeals totalled $22 billion.
+In 2016, funding received for UN coordinated appeals totaled $24.5 billion.
 By bringing more transparency to the complex and under-scrutinized aid sector, IRIN is part of a positive change in humanitarian response, which serves the need of the aid community, including its donors, but more importantly those who are most in need.

 IRIN is a catalyst for change in the aid sector, from prompting a new programme to fight malnutrition in Nigeria to spurring a debate in the Egyptian parliament to forcing the UN to change course in its reform process.

 IRIN is a non-profit association, headquartered in Geneva, and governed by Swiss law.
-Its founding members bring together a mix of expertise in journalism, crisis zones, humanitarian affairs and organizational strategy.
-Award-winning author and former New York Times foreign corresopndent Howard French, now an associate professor at Columbia Journalism School, serves as the association's president.
+Its board members bring together a mix of expertise in journalism, crisis zones, humanitarian affairs and organizational strategy.
+Award-winning author and former New York Times foreign correspondent Howard French, now an associate professor at Columbia Journalism School, serves as the association's president.

-IRIN is led by Heba Aly, a quadrilingual multimedia journalist with years of experience reporting from sub-Saharan Africa, the Middle East and Central Asia; and Ben Parker, a former aid worker with decades of experience in senior management at the United Nations, online media and development communications.
+IRIN is led by Heba Aly, a quadrilingual multimedia journalist with years of experience reporting from sub-Saharan Africa, the Middle East and Central Asia.

 Our specialist editorial staff are decentralized, giving IRIN a global grounding and reach.
 Their work is supported by more than 200 freelance reporters, filmmakers and graphic designers, based in crisis zones around the world.